Depression in Teens

-Depression is a common mental heath issue characterized by changes in mood, behavior, and functioning that persist for at least several weeks and cause difficulties in functioning.
-For children this might mean academic or behavioral difficulties at school, difficulties interacting with peers, or withdrawing from family.
+Depression is a common mental heath issue characterized by changes in mood and behavior, effecting multiple environments, that persists for at least several weeks and causes significant difficulties in functioning.
+For teenagers this might mean academic or behavioral issues at school, difficulties interacting with peers, or withdrawing from family.
 Depression is more than simply being in a bad mood, feeling sad, or having a negative attitude and includes other significant psychological, biological, and behavioral changes.

 Common Signs and Symptoms of Depression in Teenagers

-- Behavioral issues (e.g., getting into trouble at school, or refusing to go to school)
+Behavioral issues (e.g., getting into trouble at school, school refusal)

 Treatment of Depression in Teenagers

-Psychotherapy (i.e., talk or behavioral therapy) is an effective treatment for depression in teens and adolescents and for mild to moderate depression is recommended as a first-line treatment.
+Psychotherapy (i.e., talk or behavioral therapy) is an effective treatment for depression in teenagers.
+It is considered a first-line treatment for mild to moderate depression.
 For more severe cases of depression a combination of medication and psychotherapy is typically recommended.

 Cognitive-behavioral therapy (CBT) is the most researched and scientifically proven psychotherapy for treating depression in adolescents.
 CBT is a practical and easy to understand treatment approach that emphasizes the here-and-now and the development of effective coping skills and strategies.
 With teenagers, a combination of insight-oriented (e.g., changes in thinking, developing understanding) and behavioral interventions are typically utilized.

 Certain medications (i.e., SSRIs) are commonly used to treat depression in teenagers and like psychotherapy have been proven to be effective in reducing depressive symptoms.
 While the use of medication to treat depression in adolescents has grown steadily over the past couple of decades there remains concern regarding the safety of some medication use in teenagers.
 For more information regarding the use of medications in treating depression in children and adolescents click here to visit the NIMH website on the matter.